 The principle personal benefit of membership is the sense of support for your own beliefs, and the opportunity of communicating with like-minded folk in local groups or in our mailing lists – plus the knowledge that you are helping to bring these possibilities to those who have so far been isolated in their beliefs, as well as to others who are searching for a more rational spiritual approach.
 Involvement can also be a transformative experience, in that beliefs that have so far been mainly theoretical begin to seem much more real when you know that you belong to a group of like-minded people.

+The major hesitations people have are usually based on their unhappy experience with traditional churches/spiritual groups, and on media presentations of exploitative or dangerous cults.
+The World Pantheist Movement bears no resemblance to either, and feels more like a club than a church.
+Our subscriptions are modest, we have no buildings, offices, salaried staff or priesthood, our funds are dedicated to member services and to promotion.
+If you join you won’t get “sucked in” to anything.
+If you want to meet other members, to help out or become more active, great.
+If you don’t, you won’t be put under any pressure to do so.
+You can read more about your concerns about cults here.
 Some people ask why it is necessary to organize.
 If we were not organized, we could not satisfy our members’ real desires for communication and social contact, nor for natural weddings and funerals in keeping with their beliefs, nor could we make these beliefs more widely known as a rational spiritual option.
 You can read more about why we believe it is essential to organize here.